This story was originally published and last updated .

 The paid plans are really only necessary for enterprises and families.
 You pay $1 a month per person to get secure password sharing, admin controls, and more.

 To find out how to migrate from LastPass, read this help page.

 If you don't feel like going through the hassle of signing up for yet another service, you should strongly consider at least using the solution that comes pre-installed: Google's own password autofill service.
 Compared to the other options here, Google's solution is quite lacking, and managing existing passwords is a nightmare, but it's already on your phone, natively integrated into Chrome, and also available on iOS.

 Importing passwords to Google's solution is a bit cumbersome, but it can be done.
 You first need to export your LastPass Vault data as a CSV file.
 Then, type in chrome://flags/#PasswordImport in your Google Chrome address bar on the desktop, activate the flag, and restart your browser.
 Next, head to chrome://settings/passwords, click the three-dot menu next to Saved Passwords, select Import, and choose your LastPass CSV file.
-Be sure to delete the file once you're done.
+Be sure to delete it and empty the recycle bin once you're done.

 Bear in mind that we wanted to focus on a selection of apps that most closely resemble LastPass Free in this roundup.
 That's why we decided not to include a few other great tools that are by no means a bad choice.
 There's KeePass, an open-source offline-focused manager that's a bit more cumbersome to set up and use than the other solutions listed here.
-Then there's Enpass, which lets you store up to 25 passwords on mobile devices before you have to subscribe (it's included in the Play Pass, for what it's worth).
-We also looked at NordPass (only one active device at a time on the free plan) and RoboForm (no free cross-device syncing).
+Then there's Enpass, which lets you store up to 10 passwords on mobile devices before you have to subscribe (it's included in the Play Pass, for what it's worth).
+We also looked at NordPass and RoboForm, but their limited free plans couldn't convince us.